Frequently Asked Questions

 Sinch offers direct carrier connections in Japan with support for both Latin and Japanese character sets.

-MessageBird provides high-quality routes to Japanese carriers with support for Unicode messages.
+MessageBird provides high-quality routes to Japanese carriers with Unicode message support.

 Plivo offers direct connectivity to Japanese carriers with support for long codes and alphanumeric sender IDs.